 After consulting with OFSI and the Bank of Canada, Finance Minister Bill Morneau announced changes to the mortgage stress test that will better reflect the changes in the market, centring on the benchmark rate.
 These changes will take effect on April 6th, 2020.

 What do borrowers need to know?
-According to our friend and ally Mortgage Jake, for borrowers putting down less than 20%, the new benchmark rate will be the 4-week rolling average of the median 5-year fixed insured mortgage rate from mortgage insurance applications plus 2%, or the benchmark rate of 5.19% - whichever is lower.
+According to mortgage specialist, Jake Abramowicz (now The Mortgage Jake Team), for borrowers putting down less than 20%, the new benchmark rate will be the 4-week rolling average of the median 5-year fixed insured mortgage rate from mortgage insurance applications plus 2%, or the benchmark rate of 5.19% – whichever is lower.